postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-You can also test for a response header having a particular value:
+Test for a response header having a particular value:

 ```js
 pm.test("Content-Type header is application/json", () => {